Fort of the Maidens

 Geoffrey does not account for the name of the castle, but in French romance it is explained by its large number of maiden inhabitants, either – depending on the tale – willing residents or prisoners.
 There may well have been two or more Castles of Maidens, and it or they are not quite like the “Castle Anthrax” which Galahad finds so full of choice damsels in the film Monty Python and the Holy Grail.

 Its most important appearance arrives in the Vulgate Queste del Saint Graal, which tells us that it was once ruled by a duke named Lynors until seven brothers, lodging at the castle, became lustful for his daughter.
 They killed the duke and his son, and then made it their custom to capture every maiden that passed by the castle and add her to their harem.
 Galahad ended this wicked custom during the Grail Quest, when he came upon the castle and liberated it.
 Gawain, Gareth, and Yvain arrived soon after and killed the seven brothers.
 Rule of the castle was given to Duke Lynors’ surviving daughter.

-Perhaps the most notable account in Malory of a Castle of Maidens is; seven years before the Grail Quest, Duke Lianour had held this castle.
+Perhaps the most notable account in Malory of a Castle of Maidens is the following.
+Seven years before the Grail Quest, Duke Lianour (Lynors) had held this castle.
 Seven wicked brothers moved in, raped his elder daughter, and murdered him and his son.
 When the daughter predicted the brothers would all be defeated by one knight, they decided to hold prisoner all knights and ladies who passed by.